MichaelMurawski/Showcase/README.md

 The same also applies for translation of old assignments and code in German language.

 Topics my code covers or will cover
-Operational tools (VBA)
+Operational tools,
-Spreadsheets and Code for private investing (Portfolio analysis) Dataset Analysis (Time-series, Cross Sectional,Panel) Data Visualization
+Spreadsheets and Code for private investing (Portfolio analysis), Dataset Analysis (Time-series, Cross Sectional,Panel), Data Visualization &
 Machine Learning/AI Models

 Have fun with the code